Iximiel/cudaOnPlumed/Helpers.md

                             cudaStream_t stream);
 ```

-PLMD data types store double precision numbers, when these function are called with a `thrust::device_vector<float>` as argument, they create a temporary `std::vector` to convert and pass the data from/to the GPU.
+`PLMD` data types store double precision numbers, when these functions are called
+with a `thrust::device_vector<float>` as argument, they create a temporary
+`std::vector` to convert and pass the data from/to the GPU.
-In this case, the the DataFrom function ignores the stream parameter to avoid
+In this case, the `DataFrom` function ignores the stream parameter to avoid
-starting to convert an array that have not been completely transfered from the GPU
+starting to convert an array that has not been completely transferred from the GPU